Agile Data Logo

 Figure 4.
 A Lean Continuous Delivery Lifecycle (click to enlarge).

-Figure 5 depicts the look-ahead data analyis work for the same three question stories from Figure 2, the difference being that the work is done on a just-in-time (JIT) basis rather than scheduled into fixed-length sprints.
-Note that the same amount of data analysis is still required for each user story as in Figure 2, but that the implementation time is no longer tied to a two-week sprint.
+Figure 5 depicts the look-ahead data analysis work for the same three question stories from Figure 2, the difference being that the work is done on a just-in-time (JIT) basis rather than scheduled into fixed-length sprints.
+Note that the same amount of data analysis is still required for each user story as in Figure 3, but that the implementation time is no longer tied to a two-week sprint.

 Figure 5.
 Look-ahead data analysis on a continuous delivery team.
 Click to enlarge.